 A number of other documents get signed, along with the Living Trust.
 These are:

-Jeanne enlists experienced and qualified help from elder law services of California using qualified elder law attorneys throughout the planning process.
+Jeanne enlists experienced elder law services from CunninghamLegal using qualified elder law attorneys throughout the planning process.
 Why?
-Because she both needs answers to her elder law questions, and because she knows “she doesn’t know what she doesn’t know to ask” about the issues.
+Because she needs answers to her elder law questions, and because she knows “she doesn’t know what she doesn’t know to ask” about the issues.
 For example, she’s surprised to learn that an IRA does not belong in a Trust.
 And she learns that her mother just has time to do a “Portability Election” on her husband’s estate tax exemption before the deadline passes.
 Without an attorney’s service, she would have no idea that these were serious concerns.

 Jeanne also begins arranging for some home-care services for her mother.
 Ann, like most people, wants to remain in her home even though she’s unable to care for herself.
 Jeanne finds it awkward that her mother refuses to acknowledge she has health issues needing care but realizes this is her way of retaining her dignity.